 The tragic death of George Floyd has brought the heartbreaking problem of racism to the forefront of people’s minds worldwide.
-After the protests, we need to find ways to reach a lasting solution.
+After the protests, we need to find ways to reach a lasting solution and achieve racial justice.
 I believe cultivating conversations that inspire us to experience wonder together can help us reach that goal.

 I've recently shared such conversations with people in my diverse church congregation and with work colleagues at George Mason University, one of the most diverse universities in the United States.
 Those conversations helped us process our pain and learn from each other.
 A vital part of those conversations was sharing our personal stories and listening to those stories.
 Awe broke through to us as we opened our minds and hearts to each other.